m32th4nks/m32th4nks/README.md

-# this is a reddit bot that replies to comments with "Me too thanks" in them, with a randomly selected reply.
+this is a reddit bot that replies to comments with "Me too thanks" in them with a randomly selected reply.